stanulilic/stanleyulili.com-old/_posts/2019-10-05-beginner-guide-to-chartjs.md

 var myChart = new Chart(ctx, {
  type: 'bar',
  data: {
     labels: frameworks,
     datasets: [{
         label: 'Github Stars',
         data: stars
     }]
  },
 })
 ```
-Open your `index.html` file with a browser and you should now see a beautiful bar chart.
+Open your `index.html` file with your favorite browser, and you should now see a beautiful bar chart.

 ![bar chart](/assets/images/posts/2019-10-05-beginner-guide-to-chartjs/bar-chart.png)